-Now firmly in the Fall season, the 2016 real estate market is on track to exceed 2015 sales in every season.
-Last year, buyers and sellers benefitted from ongoing low interest rates and motivated buyers who were anxious to take advantage of these rates and moved deliberately forward with their home search and purchase.
-This has remained true in 2016 as interest rates remain low and buyer demand remains high.
-I work with both sellers and buyers and, in several recent instances, my buyer clients faced competitors making winning offers the day after a property came to market.
-My sellers called early in the year to talk about getting their home ready for sale and those who priced right and took advantage of low inventory achieved successful sales in short times and at good market prices.
-However, as with any large metropolitan area, there are variations across jurisdictions, among price points, within neighborhoods and, course, the circumstances of individual sales.
-This remains true year after year and 2016 has not been different.
+Chief among these factors, is mortgage interest rates.
+In 2016, both buyers and sellers benefitted from ongoing low interest rates.
+With low interest rates, buyers could buy at a higher price point and sellers found a bigger pool of buyers qualified to buy their home.
+As had been the case throughout 2015, historically low interest rates remained high for the first 10 months of 2016.
+This, coupled with low inventory at many price points, created a competitive real estate market in the Washington, DC Metro area.
+My 2016 sellers called early in the year to talk about getting their home ready for sale and those who priced right and took advantage of low inventory achieved successful sales in short times and at good market prices.
+However, as with any large metropolitan area, there were variations across jurisdictions, among price points, within neighborhoods and, course, the circumstances of individual sales.
+This remains true year after year and 2016 was not different.

-As we are now in the last quarter of 2016, what should a buyer or a seller planning to buy or sell in 2017 do to achieve their real estate goals?
+So, what should a buyer or a seller planning to buy or sell in 2017 do to achieve their real estate goals?
 Work with an expert to develop a realistic action plan and move forward deliberately!
 It pays to do research to plan a strategy for buying at the best price or selling at the highest price.
 These days most of us comparison shop online to see who sells our desired item or service at a price we are willing to pay.
 The same approach is a must do when buying or selling a home!